- Optimizely Web Experimentation

 Stats Engine approach to metrics and goals

-When you run an experiment with many variations and metrics, you increase the chance that they give false positive results.
+When you run an experiment with many variations and metrics using traditional statistics, you increase the chance of false positive results.
 Your test data may show a significant difference between your original and your variation, but it is just noise in the data.
 This makes it harder to declare winners.

 Revenue goals and skew correction with Stats Engine